Latino group launches 'Run, Joaquín, Run' to get other Castro twin on the ballot

-There is anticipation that he’ll soon announce whether he’ll take on longtime incumbent Sen. John Cornyn, the state’s senior senator, and with that anticipation is the question whether changed demographics and a Latino Democrat on the ballot will help break the Republican dominance of Texas' statewide elected offices.
+There is anticipation that he’ll soon announce if he’ll take on longtime Republican incumbent John Cornyn, the state’s senior senator, and with that anticipation is the question of whether changed demographics and a Latino Democrat on the ballot will help break the GOP's dominance of Texas' statewide elected offices.

 The digital campaign was created to generate grassroots interest among Latinos in a potential Castro candidacy.